 The Highland Margarita is where tequila and Drambuie meet!
 Appropriately, it's also called a Drambuie Margarita.
 This is an extraordinary margarita because of that one ingredient, which most people would not think of mixing into a sour tequila cocktail.
 Surprisingly, it works very well, so you'll just have to give it a try and find out for yourself!

-Drambuie is the scotch-based liqueur that's flavored with honey, herbs, and spices.
+Drambuie is a scotch-based liqueur that's flavored with honey, herbs, and spices.
 It's most often associated with dark cocktails like the rusty nail, though it's fantastic in a bright citrus mix like this.
 And, you don't want to pair that with the average orange liqueur.
 To match Drambuie's quality, go with the cognac-based Grand Marnier or a high-end triple sec such as Cointreau or Combier.

 Gather the ingredients.